© Getty Images

 Singles & Doubles combined

-Began playing tennis at age two with father Alexander, a former Davis Cup player for the former Soviet Union (compiled an 18-18 career record in 16 ties)...
-Family moved from Moscow to Germany in 1991...Mother, Irina, is also a former player...Both parents now coach at a tennis club in Hamburg (UHC)...Has one younger brother, Sascha...Speaks Russian, German and English...Nickname is Misch...Managed by Boris Becker & Company...Likes fishing and NBA (supports Miami Heat)...Admired his father who according to players such as Alexander Volkov and Yevgeny Kafelnikov ‘played like a cat on the court’...Favorite surface is indoors and favorite shots are serve and volley...Coached by his father, Alexander, who played Davis Cup from 1982-87.
+Began playing tennis at age two with father Alexander, a former Davis Cup player for the former Soviet Union (compiled an 18-18 career record in 16 ties from 1982-87)...
+Family moved from Moscow to Germany in 1991...Mother, Irina, is also a former player...Both parents now coach at a tennis club in Hamburg (UHC)...Has one younger brother, Sascha...Speaks Russian, German and English...Nickname is Misch...Managed by Boris Becker & Company...Likes fishing and NBA (supports Miami Heat)...Admired his father who according to players such as Alexander Volkov and Yevgeny Kafelnikov ‘played like a cat on the court’...Favourite surface is indoors and favorite shots are serve and volley.

 2010 -- The German finished in Top 100 for fourth year in a row highlighted by his maiden ATP World Tour final in Metz (l. to Simon) in October…Went from No. 155 to No. 115 afterwards…Also a SF in Marseille (l. to Llodra) in February and QF in Halle (l. to Becker) in June…Qualified in Shanghai* and reached 3rd RD (d.
 Stakhovsky, No. 6 Davydenko, l. to Monaco)…Went 13-18 in ATP events (10-11 on hard, 1-6 on clay).